tjackiz/backendProject/README.md

 # backendProject
-Simple backend project using multiple frameworks around for playing around with them
+Simple backend project for playing around with multiple frameworks, docker, k8s and so on :)